shawnholman/OIT-Extension/README.md

 A major revision is one that adds/removes a lot of features or rewrites a large part of the code base.
 A minor revision deals with small changes to the code base, one added feature, or a collection of bug fixes.
 A bug fix revision deals with just a single bug being fixed.

+### SSH Authentication
+Setting up SSH Authentication comes in two parts.
+Part one requires that you create a key on the computer that you want to access the repository from and the second step requires you to associate this key with your account.

+Step 1: Create key
+1. Open up terminal on your computer.
+2. Run "cd ~" to make sure you are in the correct directory
+3. Run "ssh-keygen -t rsa" to begin ssh key generation.
+    i.
+You will be asked what location to store the key.
+Press ENTER to accept the default location. ii.
+You will be asked for a secret key.
+This is your password to this repository and any future repositories that you want to use from this computer. *NOTE: If you have never entered passwords into a terminal before, you will notice that it does not show what you are actually typing for security purposes so be carful when entering in the password.* iii.
+You will be asked to confirm your key.
+4. Run "pbcopy < ~/.ssh/id_rsa.pub" to copy the generate key into your clipboard.

+Step 2: Add key to github
+1. Login into github on mediadsk
+2. Go to Account Settings (NOT repository settings)
+3. Inside Account Settings go to "SSH and GPG Keys"
+4. Add a new key, give it a name, and paste the key that you go from running the "pbcopy" command in step 1.4

+The next step will be adding the key into